Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 andvalidation rules

 are being used interchangeably.
-To clarify the difference between rules (short for validation rules) and the jQuery Validation Pluginrules()
+To clarify the difference between rules (short for validation rules) and the jQuery Validation Pluginrules()method. -

 Ch13 p329.